Częstochowa Ghetto

 The Częstochowa Ghetto was a World War II ghetto set up by Nazi Germany for the purpose of persecution and exploitation of local Jews in the city of Częstochowa during the German occupation of Poland.
 The approximate number of people confined to the ghetto was around 40,000 at the beginning and in late 1942 at its peak, immediately before mass deportations, 48,000.
-Most ghetto inmates were delivered by the Holocaust trains to their deaths at the Treblinka extermination camp.
+Most ghetto inmates were delivered by the Holocaust trains to Treblinka extermination camp, where they were murdered.
 In June 1943, the remaining ghetto inhabitants launched the Częstochowa Ghetto uprising, which was extinguished by the SS after a few days of fighting.

 Ghetto history

 The official order for the creation of the ghetto in Częstochowa was issued on 9 April 1941 by Stadthauptmann Richard Wendler.
 In addition to Jews from Częstochowa, more Jews were brought in by rail from nearby towns and villages of the Generalgouvernement part of occupied south-western Second Polish Republic, including from Krzepice, Olsztyn, Mstów, Janów, and Przyrów, on top of expellees from Polish lands annexed into the Reich at the beginning of war, mostly from Płock and Łódź.
 The ghetto inmates were forced to work as slave labour in the armaments industry, a majority of them in the expanded Polish foundry "Metalurgia" located on Krotka Street (which had been taken over by the German manufacturer HASAG, and renamed Hassag-Eisenhütte AG) as well as in other local factories or workshops.

 The Nazis began liquidating the ghetto on 22 September 1942 during Operation Reinhard (the day after Yom Kippur).
 The first wave of deportations concluded on the night of 7 October.
-The action was carried out by German units together with their Ukrainian and Latvian auxiliaries (Hiwis), known as Trawniki men, under the command of captain of the Schupo police, Paul Degenhardt.
-Every day, the Jews were being assembled on Daszyński square for "resettlement" and then transported by the Holocaust freight trains – men, women and children – to Treblinka extermination camp: around 40,000 victims in total.
+The action was carried out by German units together with their Ukrainian and Latvian auxiliaries (Hiwis), known as Trawniki men, under the command of the captain of the Schupo police, Paul Degenhardt.
+Every day, the Jews were being assembled on Daszyński square for "resettlement" and then transported by the Holocaust freight trains – men, women and children – to the Treblinka extermination camp: around 40,000 victims in total.

 Righteous Among the Nations who helped Częstochowa Ghetto's Jews included Helena Sitkowska, the Koźmiński family the Klewicki family, and the Sikora family.
 Jan Brust from Żegota was shot in the first half of 1944 for delivering food to the Jewish inmates of the slave labour facility.
 Other members of the Brust family in Częstochowa helped to aid and shelter Jews, and after the war received the Righteous award.